 There are many materials you can pour metal into, through, and over, each generating unique and different organic shapes that can enhance your jewelry designs.
 Sidewalk salt crystals make shapes that look like sea creatures.
 Pouring directly into a bucket of water can make a host of different shapes, depending on the height of the pour, the temperature of the water, and how fast the silver is poured.

 I’ve tried out many materials, including pine needles, leaves, twigs, pasta, rocks (I don’t recommend that one), even ice.
 I give you a leg up on your own experiments in my new video Quick Casting for Jewelry Makers: 5 Fast and Fun Methods.
 In it, I demonstrate several of these fun ways to use scrap (or new) silver.
 Take a look at it.
 These metal casting methods are really enjoyable, and the surprises you sometimes get are a wonderful way to kickstart your creative process.
 Stuck for ideas or feel like you’re in a rut?
 There’s nothing like blasting some scrap with a torch and trying some “quick and dirty” metal casting! —Noël

 The squares in these photos of Noël’s jewelry were made by cuttlebone casting, and the twigs were sand cast.
 So gather up your scrap silver, friends!
-You probably already have a little bowl, tin, or jar with silver scraps that just didn’t work out.
-Give your scraps (and projects gone awry) new life in cast jewelry, like a phoenix from the ashes, when you download Noël’s video workshop, Quick Casting for Jewelry Makers: 5 Fast and Fun Methods, on a DVD.
+You probably already have a little bowl, tin, or jar with silver scraps or pieces that just didn’t work out.
+Give your scraps (and projects gone awry) new life in cast jewelry, like a phoenix from the ashes, when you download Noël’s video workshop, Quick Casting for Jewelry Makers: 5 Fast and Fun Methods.